Senior Handbook

 By the conclusion of the course of study, students will:

-• create responses that communicate economic meaning
+4. Create responses that communicate economic meaning to suit the intended purpose.

 Prerequisites and Recommendations: Students are strongly encouraged to have achieved at least a C standard in Year 10 English and H.A.S.S.
+Structure

 Structure